yingwuhola/casa0014_ChronoLumina/README.md

-# casa0014ChronoLumina--LightMag Harmony
+# CASA0014 ChronoLumin--LightMag Harmony

-An eye-friendly light controller which can automatically adjust the brightness of the Chrono Lumina Blinker based on the ambient light level.
+LightMag Harmony means that ChronoLumina adjusts the brightness and colour under the joint action of light and magnetic fields to present a harmonious lighting effect.

 Under normal conditions, the light is soft yellow.
-When the ambient light becomes stronger, the light will dim; when the ambient light is dark, the light will become brighter.
-You can also change the color of the light with magnets.
+In the default mode, the light will change with the change of ambient light.
+When the ambient light becomes stronger, the light will be brighter; when the ambient light is darker, the light will dim.
+In reading mode, when the ambient light becomes stronger, the light will dim; when the ambient light is dim, the light will be brighter.
+In addition, the colour tone of the light will be changed according to the change of the magnetic field to meet the needs of different colours.
+When the N pole of the magnet approaches, the light turns warm yellow.
+When the S pole of the magnet is close, the light turns cold white.

 # inspiration
 Because the lighting in my dormitory is very dim, my eyes often feel strained after looking at the electronic screen for a while.
 That’s why I really hope to have a light  that allows me to freely adjust the brightness.
 I would prefer higher brightness for studying and a softer, more natural light in daily life.